Denmark ends probe into 'deliberate' Nord Stream pipeline blasts | Headlines

 The blasts occurred seven months after Russia launched a full-scale invasion of Ukraine, which triggered a wide range of Western economic and financial sanctions against Moscow.
 "The investigation has led the authorities to conclude that there was deliberate sabotage of the gas pipelines.
 However, the assessment is that there are not sufficient grounds to pursue a criminal case in Denmark," a Copenhagen police statement said.

 Sweden earlier this month dropped its investigation into the explosions, saying it lacked jurisdiction in the case, but had handed uncovered evidence over to German investigators, who have yet to publish any findings.
-A German government spokesperson said earlier this month that Berlin was still interested in solving the case.
+The German government is still "very interested" in getting to the bottom of the blasts that ruptured the Nord Stream pipelines, a spokesperson said in Berlin on Monday.

 Russia has blamed the United States, Britain and Ukraine for the blasts, which largely cut Russian gas off from the lucrative European market.
 Those countries have denied involvement.
 Some Western officials have said Russian naval vessels were in the area at the time of the blasts.
 Others have said there is no hard evidence to implicate Moscow, which called the suggestion it was behind the attacks "absurd".